Kenttleton/genericcss/README.md

 # Genericcss

-Generics is an implementation of style sheets using the theory of [Atomic Design by Brad Frost](http://atomicdesign.bradfrost.com/).
+Genericcss is an implementation of style sheets using the theory of [Atomic Design by Brad Frost](http://atomicdesign.bradfrost.com/).
 I highly recommend his book if you have never read it.
-Generics for the most part falls under the Atom level of the Atomic design theory.
+Genericcss for the most part falls under the Atom level of the Atomic design theory.

 The development of this implementation started from a need to boil down the styling for use with multiple CMS platforms meaning standardization and generic use cases were needed.
 Combine this with simple language allows for non-developers, for those who have Marketing or management making changes to the copy, who want